SumoLogic/sumologic-documentation/docs/integrations/webhooks/sendgrid.md

     - **Security features**.
 See [Event Webhook Security Features](https://docs.sendgrid.com/for-developers/tracking-events/getting-started-event-webhook-security-features) for details about configuring the settings under this heading.
     - **Test Your Integration**. select to receive an HTTP POST request with example events as a JSON array at your provided Post URL.
 6. Click **Save**.
-7. Verify SendGrid events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's search panel.
+7. Verify SendGrid events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's Log Search panel.
   ```sql
   _sourcecategory=webhook/sendgrid
   ```